Xython/pattern-matching/docs.md

 # => 1.0
 ```

-- Variable matched but ignored.
+## Neglecting Matching for Variable

 ```python
 @when(_)